 — These will not illicit a helpful or positive response —

-Unfortunately, this a pretty binary situation and you’ll get your phone back or you won’t.
+Unfortunately, this is a pretty binary situation, and you’ll get your phone back or won’t.

-If you get it back feel free to bounce from here.
+If you get it back, feel free to bounce from here.
 You won.
-The rest of the info is definitely useful, but you probably have a lot of phone related stuff to do.
+The rest of the info is useful, but you probably have many phone-related stuff to do.

 For the 70-90% of you remaining (ya 90%… average loss has a crazy low success rate.
-Sorry to break it to you like this so listen up.) this information will be very important for you only before you lose your phone.
+Sorry to break it to you like this, so listen up.), this information will be essential for you only before you lose your phone.
 Back it up!

 We’ve had too many stories of irreplaceable pictures, contacts, and information being lost from not backing up your phone.
 It’s easy.
 Plug it into your computer and make a backup.
 Done.